- Explore the medieval towns of Muggia, Piran, Grožnjan, Motovun, and Umag

 Day 1: Meeting and Briefing in Muggia

 Welcome to Italy!
-Your cycling tour starts in the coastal town of Muggia near Triste, Istria's only Italian port.
+Your cycling tour starts in the coastal town of Muggia not far from Trieste, Istria's only Italian port.
 The town's architecture shows its Venetian and Austrian history, and its large harbor hosts a modern 500-berth marina.
 Muggia has a distinct old Venetian vibe, which is found everywhere from the dialect to the cuisine.
 The town's main square, a true Venetian campiello, is a popular gathering place for locals.

-Join a group briefing before enjoying an evening in town.
+Join your group briefing before enjoying an evening in town.

 Day 2: Coastal Ride from Italy to the Slovenian Town of Piran

-Day 3: From the Salina Landscape Park to the Town of Artists
+Day 3: Cycle from Piran to Grožnjan via the Salina Landscape Park

 Today's destination is the tiny inland town of Grožnjan in the Croatian part of Istria.
 For a while, the town's strategic location on a hilltop made it a key military fortification, and its rich history is reflected in its ancient city walls.
 Following World War II many of Grožnjan's residents emigrated to Italy, depleting the population to a critical level.
 In an attempt to save the dying town, Grožnjan was formally declared the Town of Artists, a title still retained by the town.

-Stop in the town of Buje for a quick rest before cycling the last few miles into Grožnjan in time for dinner.
+Stop in the town of Buje for a quick rest (and stunning panoramic vistas) before cycling the last few miles into Grožnjan.

-Day 4: In the Land of Truffles (Grožnjan - Motovun)
+Day 4: In the Land of Truffles: Grožnjan to Motovun

-Spend the day cycling east to the medieval Istrian town of Motovun, which overlooks the Mirna river valley.
+Spend the day cycling east toward the medieval Istrian town of Motovun.
+You'll follow a winding panoramic descent through the Mirna River Valley as well as over picturesque old railway viaducts before crossing the wide valley and ending the days ride with a short, but steep ascent into Motovun.
 The hilltop town is famous for its 13th-century Romanesque-Gothic Bell Tower and 17th-century Parish Church of Saint Stephen, which dominates the town's historic center.
 Motovun serves as a venue for several international events, most notably the International Motovun Film Festival in July.

-Day 5: Back to the Coast (Motovun - Poreč)
+Day 5: Back to the Coast: Motovun to Poreč

 The nearly 2,000-year-old town is situated by a harbor and protected from the sea by the small island of Saint Nicholas.
 The warm climate and calm waters in Poreč and neighboring Rovinj have made these quiet towns some of the most frequented tourist destinations in Croatia.

-Day 6: The West Coast of Istria (Poreč - Umag)
+Day 6: The West Coast of Istria: Poreč to Umag

 Small historic towns are the highlights of today's tour.
-Easy cycling along the coast leads to another medieval town—Umag, an ancient Roman aristocratic summer getaway.
+You'll follow easy cycling routes that hug the coastline, leading north from one charming medieval town to the next, like Novigrad, where you can stop as you like to relish a dip in the inviting Adriatic.
+You'll make your way to another medieval town, Umag, an ancient Roman aristocratic summer getaway.
 Umag's harbor is the gate to Europe and is a popular tourist destination.
-The ancient town walls and defense towers are particularly well preserved, as are the Renaissance and Baroque houses and churches.
+The ancient town walls and defense towers are particularly well preserved, as are the Renaissance and Baroque houses and churches contained within.

 Your last day of cycling follows the Croatian coastline as far as the terrain allows.
-It's worth it to take advantage of the many picturesque stops along the road to enjoy vistas and cool ocean breezes before crossing the border to Slovenia.
-The last leg of the trip leads back through Portorož and then Piran, where the tour ends.
+It's worth it to take advantage of the many picturesque stops along the road to enjoy vistas and the cool ocean breeze before crossing the border into Slovenia.
+Consider making a pit stop at Cape Savudrija to enjoy the shade of the fragrant pine forests as you look out over the Adriatic before completing the last leg of the trip through Portorož to Piran.

-You will have a chance to enjoy the old town atmosphere of Piran.
-Enjoy a cup of coffee in Tartini Square, wander around the old streets, or relax with a dip in the sea before dinner.
+You will have a chance to experience the old town atmosphere of Piran.
+Enjoy a cup of coffee in Tartini Square, wander around the historic cobblestone streets, relish the views from atop the town's walls, and take a relaxing dip in the sea before dinner.